angeleszarich/SNA-PROJECT/README.md

 - Degree Centrality: 0.090
 - Betweenness Centrality: 0.05281385281385282
 - Clustering Coefficient: 0.26373626373626374
-- Films starred in:
-  6. Avengers Assemble
-  10. Avengers Endgame
-  11. Avengers Infinity War
-  19. Avengers: Age of Ultron
-  24. Captain America: The Winter Soldier
-  25. Captain Amercia: The First Avenger
-  33. Captain America: Civil War
-  46. Knives Out
+- Films starred in:6.
+Avengers Assemble 10.
+Avengers Endgame 11.
+Avengers Infinity War  19.
+Avengers: Age of Ultron 24.
+Captain America: The Winter Soldier 25.
+Captain Amercia: The First Avenger 33.
+Captain America: Civil War 46.
+Knives Out

 _Robert Downey Jr.:_
 - Degree Centrality: 0.07096774193548387
 - Betweenness Centrality: 0.04203323558162264
 - Clustering Coefficient: 0.327
-- Films starred in:
-  6. Avengers Assemble
-  10. Avengers Endgame
-  11. Avengers: Infinity War
-  19. Avengers: Age of Ultron
+- Films starred in: 6.
+Avengers Assemble 10.
+Avengers Endgame  11.
+Avengers: Infinity War  19.
+Avengers: Age of Ultron
-  22. Iron Man 3
-  31. Iron Man 2
-  33. Captain Amercia: Civil War
+  22. Iron Man 3 31.
+Iron Man 2 33.
+Captain Amercia: Civil War

 _Matthew McConaughey:_
 - Degree Centrality: 0.04516129032258064
 - Betweenness Centrality: 0.02787320206675043
 - Clustering Coefficient: 0.42857142857142855
-- Films starred in:
-  2. Interstellar
-  5. The Wolf of Wall Street
-  35. The Imitation Game
+- Films starred in: 2.
+Interstellar 5.
+The Wolf of Wall Street  35.
+The Imitation Game

 Leonardo DiCaprio has the highest betweenness centrality, which means he is the most important node in the network.
 This makes sense given that he has been in a number of high-profile films and has worked with many of the other actors on the list.